viper25/stoscbot/Readme.md

 <details>
 <summary>Deploy on a VM</summary>

-1. It is best create a new session file when deploying to a new instance.
-To do so, delete any existing `.session` file and run `python3 run_stoscbot.py` and enter the bot ID to create new `*.session` files
+1. Create a new session file when deploying to a new instance.
+To do so, delete any existing `.session` file and run `python3 run_stoscbot.py` and enter the bot ID to create new `*.session` files.
+Ensure [config.ini](https://docs.pyrogram.org/topics/config-file#the-config-ini-file) is present.
 2. Subsequently run headless as ` nohup python3 run_stoscbot.py &`
 </details>